 - Retirement Preparedness Toolkit

 If Buzzfeed has taught us anything (other than a fun lesson in the ethics of journalism), it’s that people love taking quizzes.
 The difficulty with quizzes is deciding where you’ll put the gate to capture visitor info.
 Do you let them see the results without putting in their email?
 Quiz completion rates tend to nosedive at the lead capture form, but if you’re not capturing leads, why run the quiz in the first place?
+We currently have two examples: our Risk Tolerance Quiz (non-gated results) and the Retirement Readiness Quiz (gated).
+There are pros and cons of each, so make sure you think them through.

 Ideas for quizzes